 Is surrogacy legal in the UK?
 According to surrogacy laws in UK, It is legal to enter into a surrogacy arrangement in the UK, but there are some restrictions.
 It is not legally enforceable.
 Depending on a number of factors, including whether the child was born in a UK surrogacy agency, one of the intended parents may be named on the initial birth certificate if your surrogate is single.

 Surrogacy is legal in the United Kingdom; however, surrogacy agreements are not legally binding.
-Besides, it is illegal to advertise that you are looking for a surrogate or that you are a possible surrogate looking for IP, according to the Surrogacy Arrangements Act 1985.
+Besides, Surrogacy laws in UK find it illegal to advertise that you are looking for a surrogate or that you are a possible surrogate looking for IP, according to the Surrogacy Arrangements Act 1985.

 Under current UK law, double gamete donation is not permitted.

-Being an intended parent, you can decide on a potential surrogate mother in UK in a variety of ways, including social gatherings, online message forums, and browsing profiles.
-We further ensure the formation of strong connections between the surrogate, surrogate partner, and intended parents via these interactions.
+Being an intended parent, you can decide on a potential surrogate to start your journey for surrogacy in UK in a variety of ways, including social gatherings, online message forums, and browsing profiles.
+We further ensure the formation of strong connections between the surrogate, the surrogate partner, and the intended parents via these interactions.

 Gaia fertility is contacted when a surrogate decides she wants to learn more about an intended parent.
 We will then contact the intended parent(s) on her behalf and provide a copy of the surrogates’ profile to them.
 If both parties want to learn more about each other, they proceed towards a formal interaction stage.

 This is the period during which all parties get to know one another.
 This should take at least three months and include several face-to-face meetings, phone conversations, and discussions.
 Before going on to the Agreement Stage, this time verifies that there is genuine compatibility between them.